Overview of Bohmian Mechanics

 \item In general, the term \textit{$V(\vec{x},t)$} produces classical correlations between different particles.
 The particular dependence of $V(\vec{x},t)$ in all variables $x_1,\ldots,x_N$ imposes a restriction on the speed of the interaction.
 The variations of $x_i$ can only affect $x_j$ after a time larger than $|x_i-x_j|/c$, $c$ being the speed of light.
 For example, the relation between the particles positions in the electromagnetic interactions ensures that there is no superluminal influence between particles.
 However, such a restriction is not present in the quantum potential.
 Thus, very far particles have an \textit{instantaneous} (nonlocal) interaction between them. \end{enumerate}

 The quantum potential is at the origin of all quantum correlations, that is, entanglement, that can imply (nonlocal) faster-than-light interactions when two distant particles are involved.
 As mentioned in \sref{om.sec_intro.6}, this ``spooky action at a distance'' is what bothered Einstein about Bohmian mechanics (and quantum mechanics, in general).
-In 1964, Bell elaborated his famous theorem that established clear experimentally testable mathematical inequalities that would be fulfilled by \textit{local} theories but would be violated by \textit{nonlocal} (quantum) ones \cite{om.Bell1964}.
+In 1964, Bell elaborated his famous theorem that established clear experimentally testable mathematical inequalities that would be fulfilled by \textit{local} theories but would be violated by \textit{nonlocal} ones \cite{om.Bell1964}.
 All experimental results obtained so far confirm that Bell's inequalities are violated.
 Therefore, contrarily to Einstein's belief, we have to accept the real existence, in nature, of faster-than-light causation.\footnote{We insist that the experimental violation of Bell's inequalities gives direct support not only to the Copenhagen interpretation but also to the Bohmian one, since the latter is also a nonlocal theory because of the presence of $Q(\vec{x},t)$.} Entanglement is an intrinsic correlation in quantum mechanics (whose complexity and potentialities eventually come from the fact that a $N$-particle wave function lives in a $N$-dimensional configuration space) and is at the core of quantum information science, which makes teleportation, quantum communication, quantum cryptography, and quantum computing possible.

-To improve our understanding of correlations, let us discuss under which conditions we cannot expect (classical or quantum) correlations between $N$ particles.
+To improve our understanding of correlations, let us discuss under which conditions we cannot expect correlations between $N$ particles.
 Let us focus our attention on a wave function $\psi(\vec{x},t)$ that can be written as a product of single-particle wave functions associated with each of the particles: